To what extent do you think that a digital copy can represent someone’s personality?

 Eventually, humanity simply will not produce or consume anything toxic.

-Anything from our chemical / plastic / radioactive / planet destroying past will be transformed by self-replicating nanobots and engineered microbes.
+Any garbage from our chemical / plastic / radioactive / planet wrecking past will be transformed by self-replicating nanobots and engineered microbes.

-We will all begin to live longer, taking on an increasing amount of forms, liberating ourselves, enjoying instantaneous planetary or cosmic travel, and exploring infinite dimensions, both large and small.
+We will all begin to live longer, taking on an increasing amount of forms, liberating ourselves in countless ways, enjoying instantaneous planetary or cosmic travel, and exploring infinite dimensions, both large and small.

 After all, we are this universe itself.